paypal/adaptiveaccounts-sdk-java/README.md

 'adaptiveaccountssample/src/main/resources/'.
 You can use the 'sdk_config.properties' configuration file to configure

-*	Mode is specified using the parameter name 'mode' with values 'sandbox' or 'live', if specified 'service.EndPoint' parameter is not required and the SDK choses the sandbox or live endpoints automatically.
+*	Mode is specified using the parameter name 'mode' with values 'sandbox' or 'live', if specified 'service.EndPoint' parameter is not required and the SDK chooses the sandbox or live endpoints automatically.

 *	(Multiple) API account credentials, by appending a '.' (dot) character and the service name to 'service.EndPoint' parameter.